 Praise be to the vendors of said produce, specifically the farmers who wake up before the crack of dawn to bring their local goods to market on a Saturday.
-Bunches of vibrant kale adorn their stalls like bright green bunting.
-Home-baked apple pies call my name.
-I never return home without a bottle of fresh apple cider.
-Oh, so good.
+Bunches of vibrant kale adorn their stalls like bright green bunting and home-baked apple pies call my name.

 I love fall because of the colours.

-Rich brown, burnt orange, and crimson red hues fill our parks and line our streets, complimenting the earth-toned pedestrians sporting their latest fall fashions as they go about their way.
+Rich brown, burnt orange, and crimson red hues fill our parks and line our streets, complimenting the earth-toned pedestrians sporting their fall fashions — and COVID masks, of course — as they go about their way.
 If only aesthetically, this is the season when we appear to be most in harmony with our beautiful planet.

-Daycare centres and junior schools become immersed in fall crafts.
-Cardboard cut-outs of pumpkins and leaves customized by little fingers are stuck to classroom windows with double-sided tape for all to see.
+White and orange pumpkins sit perched on doorsteps.
 Burgundy chrysanthemums and wheat wreaths decorate homes.
-I’m not a grinch come Christmas, but oh, how I love this tasteful season that precedes the baubles, bells and flashing lights of the season that follows.
+I’m not a grinch come Christmas, but oh, how I prefer this tasteful season that precedes the baubles, bells and flashing lights of the season that follows.